-Although the three houses on the properties are not specifically identified as contributing heritage properties, they are noted in the HCD Inventory to be in keeping and having sympathetic properties that exhibit a specific stage of Kleinburg's development (Attachments #2 and #3).
-Furthermore, the three property lots in question are included in the original 1848 plan (Attachment #4).
-The proposed development would eliminate this portion of the original configuration of the Kleinburg village.
+Although the three dwellings on the properties are not specifically identified as contributing heritage properties, they are noted in the KNHCD Inventory as having sympathetic attributes that exhibit a specific stage of Kleinburg's development (Attachments #2 and #3).
+Furthermore, the three property lots are included in the original 1848 Plan of the Village of Kleinburg as shown on Attachment #4.
+The proposed development would eliminate the lot configuration for this portion of the original Plan of the Village of Kleinburg.
+When the proposal was last reviewed, staff had a concern that the research into the properties' timelines had not yet been completed to determine the associative cultural heritage of the properties.
+However, the heritage consultant has since supplied this information, which is discussed further in this report.

-Site Character
+Site Character/Cultural Heritage Landscape

-Regarding the subject properties, the HCD Plan identifies in Sections 2.4.1, 2.4.3, 2.4.4 and 9.7 that the characteristics of this area include the tree canopy, generous front yard setbacks and deep lots, which contribute to the heritage character of the road and are part of the commercial/residential buffer.
-The properties also border onto the District's "Valley Lands" area and provide a transitional tree buffer from the village area into the Humber valley.
-Currently, the properties' existing natural and planted landscapes supports and contributes to the contextual heritage character of the street and residential village area.
+Regarding the subject properties, the KNHCD Plan identifies in Sections 2.4.1, 2.4.3, 2.4.4 and 9.7 that the characteristics of this area include the tree canopy, generous front yard setbacks and deep lots, which contribute to the heritage character of the road and are part of the commercial/residential buffer.
+The properties, especially 357 Stegman's Mill Road, borders the KNHCD's "Valley Lands" area and provide a transitional tree buffer from the village area into the Humber Valley.
+Currently, the properties' existing natural and planted landscapes support and contribute to the contextual heritage character of the street and the residential village area.